Disk sector: History

 The first disk drive, the 1957 IBM 350 disk storage, had ten 100 character sectors per track; each character was six bits and included a parity bit.
 The number of sectors per track was identical on all recording surfaces.
 There was no recorded identifier field (ID) associated with each sector.

-The 1961 IBM 1301 disk storage introduced variable length sectors, termed records by IBM, and added to each record a record address field separate from the data in a record (sector).
+The 1961 IBM 1301 disk storage introduced variable length sectors, termed records or physical records by IBM, and added to each record a record address field separate from the data in a record.
 All modern disk drives have sector address fields, called ID fields, separate from the data in a sector.

-Also in 1961 Bryant with its 4000 series introduced the concept of zoned recording which allowed the number of sectors per track to vary as a function of the track's diameter - there are more sectors on an outer track than on an inner track.
-This became industry practice in the 1990s and is standard today.
+Also in 1961 Bryant with its 4000 series introduced the concept of zoned recording (ZBR) which allowed the number of sectors per track to vary as a function of the track's diameter – there are more sectors on an outer track than on an inner track.
+In the late 1980s ZBR was again used in disk drives then announced by Imprimis and Quantum and by 1997 its industry usage was ubiquitous.

-The disk drives announced with the IBM System/360 in 1964 detected errors in all fields of their sectors (records) with a cyclic redundancy check (CRC) replacing parity per character detection of prior generations.
-IBM's sectors (records) at this time added a third field to the physical sector, a key field to aid in searching for data.
-These IBM physical sectors, called records, have three basic parts, a Count field which acts as an ID field, a Key field not present in most disk drive sectors and a Data field, frequently called the CKD format for a record.
+The disk drives and other DASDs announced with the IBM System/360 in 1964 used self-formatting variable length sectors, termed records or physical records by IBM.
+They detected errors in all fields of their records with a cyclic redundancy check (CRC) replacing parity per character detection of prior generations.
+These IBM physical records have three basic parts, a Count field which acts as an ID field, an optional Key field to aid in searching for data and a Data field; in practice, most records had no Key field, indicated by a key length of zero.
+The structure of these three fields is called the CKD track format for a record.